vpankaj97/Spark-Hive-Hadoop/README.md

 For UBUNTU

-My hsotname - shockWAVE
+My hostname - shockWAVE
 My username - pankaj
 (use the same if you don't have time to change sparrk/hive/hadoop configuration files by yourself)

 ## Install openjdk-8-jdk

-1. Unzip the highly intuitive named zip file...(I know)...and copy each folder to /opt - (yes even hdfs)
+1. Copy each folder to /opt - (yes even hdfs)

 2. copy the last few sections of .bashrc to existing .bashrc (basically to export home)